warrenbuhler/Metomic_tech-test/README.md

 # Little boxes on the hillside
+See WB_README for instructions to run and recorded thoughts

 _Medium and large ones too._

 You work for a courier company.
 They've just discovered you can code and now corporate's gone afuzz with demands to save their failing cost-calculation department who keep accidentally sending parcels to customers for negative money.